-The Army's three prior ACHP approved program comments for historic housing (Program Comment for Army Inter-War era housing (1919-1940), Program Comment for Army Capehart-Wherry Housing (1949-1962), and the Program Comment for Army Vietnam War Era housing (1963-1975) provide the Army the ability to implement management actions in a more efficient, consistent, and cost-effective manner.
-These prior program comments have in turn preserved the historic character of the housing, improved the quality of life, health, and safety of the Army families living in historic Army housing, and have helped to ensure that the historic housing will continue to function in a manner consistent with its historical use and as a viable and sustainable real property asset.
-The Army requires a similar efficient, consistent, and cost-effective means to manage its inventory of pre-1919 homes.
+Capehart-Wherry Housing (1949-1962), and the Program Comment for Army Vietnam War Era housing (1963-1975)) provide the Army the ability to implement management actions in a more efficient, consistent, and cost-effective manner.
+12 These prior program comments have in turn preserved the historic character of the housing, improved the quality of life, health, and safety of the military families living in historic Army housing, saved millions of dollars in rehabilitation costs, and ensure that historic Army housing will be preserved as a viable and sustainable military real property asset.
+The Army needs a similar efficient, consistent, and cost-effective means to manage its inventory of pre-1919 homes.